 1- How should it be placed?

-The process of applying dermal patches is relatively straightforward.
+The process of applying dermal patches is relatively easy.
 First, ensure that the area where the patch will be placed is clean and completely dry.
 After a tattooing session, use antiseptic foam or another disinfectant product to remove any bacteria from the area.
 With gloves on, thoroughly clean the area and wait for at least 30 minutes for it to dry completely.

 Next, take the roll of patch material and cut it to the appropriate size.